-4 Things to Know Before You Sign-Up Your Child For Youth Football
+4 Things to Know Before You Sign Up Your Child for Youth Football

-The popularity of the National Football League (NFL) and collegiate football has inspired parents nationwide to sign their kids up for youth football.
+The popularity of the National Football League (NFL) and collegiate football have inspired parents nationwide to sign their kids up for youth football.
 Having three sons who have played, I have seen that the sport is fantastic for many kids.
-But, I've also learned several things that parents should consider before signing up their kids to play.
+But I've also learned several things that parents should consider before signing up their kids to play.
 I hope these tips will help you make a wise decision about whether youth football is appropriate for you and your child.

-1. Youth Football Is Not For Every Child or Parent
+1. Youth Football Is Not for Every Child or Parent

 The hitting simply is not for every kid or parent.
 Having some apprehension about being hit or hitting other kids is normal.
 But some kids are simply terrified of it and cannot do it.
 Do both your child and yourself a favor and consider this before signing up for youth football.
 Forcing a child to play when they can't hit or be hit simply isn’t fun for the child or parent, and could get the child hurt.

 You also need to consider whether you will be able to watch your child get hit and hit others during weeks of practices and then in 8 to 10 football games a year.
-Of course here again some apprehension is normal, but it should be apprehension that you can control and tolerate!
+Of course, here again some apprehension is normal, but it should be apprehension that you can control and tolerate!

 I think the best way, particularly if you never played football yourself, to develop skills to control your apprehension is to learn about how the sport is played and its safety equipment.
-The more knowledge you have, the less apprehensive you should experience.
+The more knowledge you have, the less apprehension you should experience.
 But if you still can’t tolerate sitting in the stands and watching your child get hit or hitting other kids, strongly consider not having your child play.

 2. There Will Be Injuries

 The vast majority of concussions appear to occur during head to head contact, which often occurs on tackles.
 While a great deal of effort is being made to limit head to head contact, it is likely that it will always be a part of the sport, if only through accidental occurrences.
 I have purposely not included detailed information regarding the concussion studies in this article because the information changes rapidly.
 If you are truly concerned about concussions in youth football, do an internet search via Google or another search engine for something like “concussions in football” or “concussions in youth football” and you will likely come up with more information than you can read.

 In terms of other injuries, as indicated above the vast majority are bumps, bruises, and muscle strains.
-While coaches, and officials do everything in their power to ensure that the kids are protected, these types of injuries are simply a part of the sport.
+While coaches and officials do everything in their power to ensure that the kids are protected, these types of injuries are simply a part of the sport.
 You need to understand and accept that bumps, bruises, and muscle strains will occur, and that kids often play hurt with these types of minor injuries.
 However, there are some things you can do to help protect your child:

 - Make sure that your child always puts his safety equipment on and wears it properly.
-In particular you need to make sure the child has a helmet that fits property, uses a cup, and uses a mouthpiece on every single play.
+In particular, you need to make sure the child has a helmet that fits properly, uses a cup, and uses a mouthpiece on every single play.
 In addition, you may be able to reduce the occurrence of many bumps and bruises with the use of knee and hip pads.
 Finally, for some positions, such as linemen, neck rolls may also be helpful safety equipment.

 - You know your child better than anyone so watch for signs that he has injuries that he’s not telling anyone about.
 If you think he is hurt talk to him about this concern and find out what is going on.